 No matter how much you estimate your house is likely to cost, it will always cost more.
 There is a number of items that may be omitted from the initial estimate your builder provides.
 For example, builders rarely include costs of electric and gas meters or window coverings.
 Then, there are details like landscaping, paving, fences, gates, and decking that are often left out.
 These so-called finishing costs might amount to an additional 15-25% of the budget.
 In addition, there are site costs, which are associated with preparing the site for building and may also include the application fees.

 Choose the right contractors

-Whichever builder, plumber, carpenter, electrician, and decorator you choose, prepare to work with them for many months, so make sure your early choice doesn’t create problems down the road.
+Whichever builder, plumber, carpenter, electrician, and decorator you choose, prepare to work with them for many months.
+So make sure your early choice doesn’t create problems down the road.
 First of all, verify that your contractor is adequately licensed in their trade in your state.
-In Australia, for example, you can use Licensed Trades website to see if the license they hold is still valid.
-Also, you need to make sure the contractors are specialized for the sort of work you need or pick ones with the most experience.
-These Sydney commercial carpentry specialists offer a range of services, and although they focus primarily on interior carpentry, such as timber mouldings, floors, and stairs, handrails, skirting, doors, they also excel at outdoor features like decking and pergolas.
+In Australia, for example, you can use License Trades website to see if the license they hold is still valid.
+Also, you need to make sure the contractors are specialize for the sort of work you need or pick ones with the most experience.
+These Sydney commercial carpentry specialists offer a range of services.
+And although they focus primarily on interior carpentry, such as timber mouldings, floors, and stairs, handrails, skirting, doors, they also excel at outdoor features like decking and pergolas.

 Study before you sign

 Read through the contract with your selected contractor to make sure you understand every bit of its content.
 This way, you won’t be taken by surprise when the unseen construction costs start piling up.
 Check if the contract includes a cooling off period and that the timeframe for construction suits your needs.
 The agreement should include detail plans, warranty, and insurance information, and most importantly, the payment schedule.
 Eventually, you can even ask a solicitor to take a look before you sign, as this will further erase the blank spaces.